EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-34-9/index.md

 ## Features

-- Double clicking of weapons/armor/engine in vehicle custimization now adds/removes.
+- Double clicking of weapons/armor/engine in vehicle customization now adds/removes.
 Armor and engine will swap what is equipped if trying to add a different armor.

 ## Bug fixes